mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 it would trust whichever config it received first.

 mongos 2.6 ignores setVersion and only trusts the primary.
-This spec requires all clients to ignore setVersion.
+This spec requires all clients to ignore setVersion from non-primaries.

 Retry ismaster calls once
 '''''''''''''''''''''''''